ckeditor/ckeditor5/docs/installation/advanced/integrating-from-source-webpack.md

 ## Option: Minifying JavaScript

-webpack 4 introduced the [concept of modes](https://webpack.js.org/concepts/mode/).
+Webpack 4 introduced the [concept of modes](https://webpack.js.org/concepts/mode/).
 It comes with two predefined modes: `development` and `production`.
 The latter automatically enables [`uglifyjs-webpack-plugin`](https://www.npmjs.com/package/uglifyjs-webpack-plugin) which takes care of JavaScript minification.
 Therefore, it is enough to execute `webpack` with the `--mode production` option or set `mode: 'production'` in your `webpack.config.js` to optimize the build.

 <info-box>
 	Prior to version 1.2.7 `uglifyjs-webpack-plugin` had a bug which caused webpack to crash with the following error: `TypeError: Assignment to constant variable`.
 If you experienced this error, make sure that your `node_modules` contains an up-to-date version of this package (and that webpack uses this version).